vircadia/vircadia-docs-sphinx/docs/source/script/avatar-scripts.md

 </div>

 To add an avatar script using the Package Model tools:
-1. Create a folder called `scripts` in the same location as your FBX,GLB or glTF file.
+1. Create a folder called `scripts` in the same location as your FBX, GLB, or glTF file.
 2. Copy your avatar script into this new folder.
 3. In Interface, go to **Edit > Package Model as .fst**
 4. For 'Script Directory', enter the path to the `scripts` folder you created above.